SOFIA-Data-Center/sofia_redux/docs/manuals/forcast/users/software_description.rst

 ~~~~~~~~~~~~~~~~~~~~~~~~

 The source code for the FORCAST pipeline maintained by the SOFIA Data
-Processing Systems (DPS) team can be obtained directly from the
+Center (SDC)  team can be obtained directly from the
-DPS, or from the external `GitHub repository <https://github.com/SOFIA-USRA/sofia_redux>`.
+DPS, or from the external `GitHub repository <https://github.com/SOFIA-Data-Center/sofia_redux>`.
 This repository contains all needed configuration
 files, auxiliary files, and Python code to run the pipeline on FORCAST
 data in any observation mode.